 But what is this magical drink you ask?
 According to Happy Gut’s FAQ page, “water kefir is made from kefir grains, also known as tibicos.
 The grains are various strains of healthy bacteria and yeast, held together in a polysaccharide matrix created by the bacteria.
 The symbiotic relationship of the microbes produces a stable growing culture.
 The microbes feed on sugar and produce lactic acid, alcohol (ethanol), and carbon dioxide, yielding a fermented carbonated beverage.”

 You can find Leeza’s kits and grains (probiotic cultures) on her website.
 Happy Gut also retails in 50 grocery stores, gas stations and restaurants in the Kootenays and to more than 100 stores outside the region.
-Check upcoming episodes of Dragon’s Den to see Leeza on the big screen!
+Check out the November 21 episode of Dragon’s Den to see Leeza on the big screen!

 Following Leeza’s presentation, beer and food fermenting enthusiast Jess Bowman lead a hands-on workshop that involved making sauerkraut with fresh fall certified organic cabbage from Salix and Sedge farm in Salmo.